pulp/pulp_ostree/staging_docs/user/guides/00-import-commit.md

 !!! note

-    The argument `repository_name` describes the name of an OSTree repository that is contained within the tarball.
-The name of a repository created by `composer-cli` defaults to `repo`.
+    The argument `repository_name` describes the name of a root directory containing the OSTree repository after untarring the tarball.
+For example, the name of the root directory created by `composer-cli` defaults to `repo`, which contains the repository itself.

 ## Import more Commits